suryajeetlondhe/flutter_interview_questions/README.md

 ✔ crossAxisAlignment → Controls alignment along the cross axis.

 ---

-28) What are Mixins in Dart?
+28.What are Mixins in Dart?
 How to use them?
+---
 Mixins in Dart allow reusing code across multiple classes without using inheritance.
+They help
-They help add functionality to classes without extending them, making code more modular and reusable.
+    add functionality to classes without extending them, making code more modular and reusable.

 How to Use Mixins?
 1️⃣ Define a Mixin using the mixin keyword: